MattiaTinfena/AdvancedRobotProgramming-Assignment/README.md

 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.
 - Process Management and Signal Handling:
     - writePid(), which retrieves the process ID using getpid().
-    - Sigaction() used to initialize the signal handler to handle the signal sent by the watchdog
+    - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Interprocess Communication (IPC) via Pipes:
     - write() and read() facilitate data exchange between processes.